Water supply and sanitation in Japan: Water resources and climate change

 While Japan is not a water-stressed country per se, water availability varies substantially between years, seasons and regions leading to regular and serious water shortages.
 On average over the period 1971–2000, water resources in Japan stood at 420 km3 per year.
-At 3,300m3 per capita this is below the global average.
-On the Pacific coast where most Japanese live, 70-80% of rainfall occurs during only four months, i.e. the summer monsoon from June to July and the typhoon season from August to September.
+At 3,300m3 per capita and is below the global average.
+On the Pacific coast where most Japanese live, 70–80% of rainfall occurs during only four months, i.e. the summer monsoon from June to July and the typhoon season from August to September.
 On the coast of the Sea of Japan the winter monsoon brings heavy snowfall from December to February.
 National droughts occur about every 10 years in Japan, in addition to more frequent regional droughts.
 During the drought in 1994 the piped water supply of 16 million people had to be restricted.
 It is expected that the severity of droughts will increase because of climate change which will reduce the amount of water stored in the form of snow, increase evaporation from reservoirs and reduce rainfall.
 Most of the water for domestic use comes from surface water.
 About 45% of the total comes from reservoirs regulated by dams, while 27% comes directly from rivers, 1% from lakes and 4% from river beds, totaling 77% from surface water.
 23% of domestic water supply comes from groundwater, which is over-exploited in parts of the country.

 Water storage

 While there are more than 2,500 dams in Japan, their total storage is low because rivers are short and steep.
 Total active storage of all dams is only 20 km3, corresponding to less than the storage capacity of Hoover Dam.
-In addition, lakes have an important storage function and their water levels are regulated through weirs.
+In addition, lakes have an important storage function, and their water levels are regulated through weirs.
 The largest lake is Lake Biwa that provides drinking water to more than 15 million people in the Keihanshin (Kyoto-Osaka-Kobe) metropolitan region.